Common name: European hare

 - mite (Leporacarus gibbus).

-Hares can breed all year, but they require high protein green vegetation to stimulate breeding.
+Hares can breed all year, but breeding is often triggered by the availability of high protein green vegetation to stimulate breeding.
 Hares begin to breed at about eight months of age and can mate immediately after giving birth.

 Under favourable conditions, hares may produce more than four litters (each of 2 to 5 young) per year.
-Research has also shown that the more litters hares have, the smaller the litter size becomes.
-Little is known about the breeding habits of European hares in Australia.
+Research has also shown that the more litters hares have, the smaller the litter sizes become.

 The average gestation period for hares is 42 days, but it can range from 38 to 46 days.
 At birth, leverets are fully furred and are about 13 to 17cm in length weighing 80 to 180g.
-Their eyes are open at birth and they can move around soon after birth.
+Their eyes are open at birth, and they can move around soon after.
 Leverets are born into a form and are hidden within dense vegetation.

 The mother will visit to suckle the young once every 24 hours.
-After around three days, the young will disperse from their birth-place and find separate hiding locations.
+At around three days, the young will disperse from their birthplace and find separate hiding locations.
 Young from the same litter will return to a central space to suckle.

-The home ranges of hares are considerably larger than rabbits, with hares being able to travel up to four kilometres per night.
+Hare home ranges are considerably larger than rabbit home rages, with hares being able to travel up to four kilometres per night.
 This is due to their greater mobility and because they do not rely on a warren system for protection from the weather elements and predators.